Stellar hardening of massive black hole binaries: the impact of the host rotation: Results

 Fig.~\ref{bh_prop} shows the different stages characterizing the MBHs orbital evolution.
 Initially, the MBHs mutual separation is reduced via dynamical friction \citep{Chandrasekhar43}.
 In our models, the two MBHs are initially placed at a relatively small separation, thus this phase is very short, and it ends roughly with the formation of a bound binary.
 When the binary reaches a separation comparable to the MBHB influence radius, defined as the radius of a sphere containing twice the MBHB mass in stars:

 three body scatterings with stars start to efficiently extract energy and angular momentum from the binary, adding up to the effect of dynamical friction and excavating a core in the stellar density profile \citep[e.g.][]{Milosavljevic03,Sesana08}; the scouring of the density profile in time is shown in Fig.~\ref{densityprofile} for model P3e.
-This stage can be identified with the rapid decrease of the MBH relative distance in the upper panel of Fig.~\ref{bh_prop}.
 The MBHB eventually reaches the hard binary separation $a_h$, i.e. the separation at which the binary binding energy exceeds the kinetic energy of the field stars:

 where $M_2$ is the mass of the secondary MBH and $\sigma_*$ is the velocity dispersion of field stars.
 At this stage, the binary hardening occurs by stellar interactions only, and the binary hardens at a slower pace, until it reaches the separation at which GWs start to dominate its evolution.\footnote{Note that the integrator implements a purely Newtonian approach and the GW phase cannot be followed in the current setup.}